 Because of the desire by Congress and the industry to ensure the CIG process moves quickly, FTA believes project sponsors should demonstrate sufficient progress to remain in the program.
-Thus, FTA requires that project sponsors obtain commitments of at least 50 percent of the non-CIG funds and make sufficient progress advancing the level of design within three years of a project's advancement into Engineering.
+Thus, FTA requires that project sponsors obtain commitments of at least 50 percent of the non-CIG capital funds and make sufficient progress advancing the level of design within three years of a project's advancement into Engineering.
 This does not mean project sponsors must complete the Engineering phase within three years.
 Rather, while the Engineering phase might reasonably take longer than three years to complete in its entirety, FTA is simply requiring that continuing progress be made during Engineering rather than allowing a project to remain stagnant indefinitely.

-If a sponsor does not make sufficient progress on obtaining funding commitments or advancing the level of design of the project within three years of entry into Engineering, FTA will withdraw the project from the New Starts program.
-The project sponsor would then need to reapply for re-entry into the Engineering phase after gaining the necessary funding commitments and/or demonstrating design on the project is advancing and not stagnant.
-Any work performed by the project sponsor after being withdrawn from the program and before re-entry would not be eligible under pre-award authority for future reimbursement should a construction grant ultimately be awarded.
+If a sponsor does not make sufficient progress on obtaining funding commitments or advancing the level of design of the project within three years of entry into Engineering, FTA withdraws the project from the CIG program.
+The project sponsor then needs to reapply for re-entry into the Engineering phase after gaining the necessary funding commitments and/or demonstrating design on the project is advancing and not stagnant.
+Any work performed by the project sponsor after being withdrawn from the CIG program and before re-entry is not eligible under pre-award authority for future reimbursement should a CIG construction grant ultimately be awarded.

-To complete the Engineering phase, project sponsors must complete sufficient engineering and design to develop a firm and reliable cost, scope, and schedule for the project, obtain all non-CIG funding commitments, complete all critical third party agreements, and meet other FTA readiness requirements related to technical capacity, staffing, and oversight to be eligible for a construction grant agreement.
+To complete the Engineering phase, project sponsors must complete sufficient engineering and design to develop a firm and reliable cost, scope, and schedule for the project, obtain all non-CIG capital funding commitments, complete all critical third-party agreements, demonstrate progress toward meeting TAM plan SGR targets, and meet other FTA readiness requirements related to technical capacity, staffing, and oversight to be eligible for a construction grant agreement.

-MAP-21 directs FTA to utilize Letters of Intent (LOI) to the extent practicable in advance of awarding construction grant agreements.
-According to MAP-21, a LOI announces "an intention to obligate . . . an amount from future available budget authority . . . sufficient to complete at least an operable segment."
+The law directs FTA to utilize Letters of Intent (LOI) to the extent practicable in advance of awarding construction grant agreements.
+According to statute, a LOI announces "an intention to obligate . . . an amount from future available budget authority . . . sufficient to complete at least an operable segment."
 It does not include a firm commitment of FTA funds for the project and is not considered an obligation of Federal funds.
 FTA determines the applicability of a LOI during the Engineering phase on a case-by-case basis.
 Although not a firm commitment of FTA funds, a LOI could be useful to a project sponsor in discussions with lenders, political leaders, and other entities that are being asked to provide project matching funds.